Meera Vasudevan: Career

-In 2009, she had three releases, the Malayalam-language films Orkkuka Vallappozhum, Decent Parties and Vairam: Fight For Justice, in which she portrayed a Malayali housewife, whose daughter gets molested and killed.
+In 2009, she had three releases, the Malayalam-language films Orkkuka Vallappozhum, Decent Parties and Vairam: Fight for Justice, in which she portrayed a Malayali housewife, whose daughter gets molested and killed.
 The fourth release was Aattanayagan, co-starring Sakthi Vasu and Remya Nambeeshan.

 After a hiatus she made her comeback to Malayalam films in 2017 with Chakkaramaavin Kombathu and later portrayed notable roles in offbeat films like Silence, appuvinte sathyanveshanam, Paykappal and Panigrahanam.
-In 2020, she moved her focus to television playing the female lead Sumithra in Malayalam television serial Kudumbavilakku on Asianet and antagonist in Tamil series Chithi-2 on Sun TV which rose her popularity again among the south Indian audience.
+In 2020, she moved her focus to television playing the female lead Sumithra in Malayalam television serial Kudumbavilakku on Asianet and antagonist in Tamil series Chithi 2 on Sun TV which rose her popularity again among the south Indian audience.

 Personal life

 Meera married Vishal Agarwal, son of cinematographer Ashok Kumar in 2005.
 They divorced in July 2010.
 In 2012, she married Malayalam actor John Kokken, with whom she has a son and got separated in 2016.
+Meera married Vipin Puthiyankam in 2024.
+In 2025, they got divorced.